H0sseini/VideoSummarizer/README.md

 3. **Download Pre-trained Model (Automatic)**:
    The tool uses the `facebook/bart-large-cnn` model for summarization.
 The tool also uses `whisper-models` for transcribing audio, `clip` model for the alignment of frames with texts, and `blip` model for the generation of narratives.
    There is no need to download these models manually; the app will download the necessary models during the first summarization and store them in the `./app/models/` folder.

-   Warning: You may need to download around 12.5 GB of data during the first usage.
+   *Warning*: You may need to download around 12.5 GB of data during the first usage.

-4. **Install NLTK Data**:
+5. **Install NLTK Data**:
    The tool requires NLTK’s `punkt` tokenizer.
 Install it with:
    ```bash
    python -c "import nltk; nltk.download('punkt')"